authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Security Considerations   {#security-considerations}
 ===================

-The consistent use of brand indicators is valuable for Domain Owners, Mail Receivers, and End Users.
-However, the routine display of brand indicators represents an attractive target for abuse, especially for determined malicious actors.
+The consistent use of Brand Indicators is valuable for Domain Owners, Mail Receivers, and End Users.
+However, the routine display of brand Indicators represents an attractive target for abuse, especially for determined malicious actors.
 Great care is warranted.
 The discussion following as an incomplete list of considerations.

 Indirect Mail Flows
 ------------